Kinto/kinto/docs/configuration/settings.rst

 .. _many available packages: https://github.com/ITCase/awesome-pyramid

-See also: :ref:`tutorial-write-plugin` for more in-depth informations on how to create your own plugin.
+See also: :ref:`tutorial-write-plugin` for more in-depth information on how to create your own plugin.